Mozee

-Mozee is an American company headquartered in Dallas, Texas, specializing in autonomous transportation solutions.
-Founded in April 2021 by Shawn Taikratoke and Jamaal Landry, it provides driverless, electric, multi-passenger vehicles for campuses and communities.
+Mozee is an American company headquartered in Arlington, Texas, specializing in autonomous transportation solutions.
+Founded in April 2021 by Shawn Taikratoke and Jamaal Landry.
+The company provides driverless, electric, multi-passenger vehicles for campuses and communities.
 Mozee aims to bridge first-mile and last-mile mobility gaps in controlled speed areas, such as academic and urban districts while promoting sustainability and accessibility.

 History

-Mozee was founded in April 2021 by Shawn Taikratoke and Jamaal Landry, focusing on innovative transportation solutions.
-In 2025, the company is planning to relocate its headquarters from Dallas, Texas, to Arlington, Texas, and announced plans to establish a manufacturing plant in the city.
+Mozee was founded in April 2021 by Shawn Taikratoke, Jamaal Landry, and Hoyt Fuller, focusing on innovative transportation solutions.
+In 2025, Mozee announced plans to relocate its headquarters from Dallas, Texas, to Arlington, Texas, where the company expanded to a 63,000 square-foot manufacturing plant.
+The manufacturing plant will be used to produce the company's 12-passenger electric shuttles.

 Mozee will provide several 12-passenger autonomous shuttles on fixed routes, intended for use around AT&T Stadium during the 2026 FIFA World Cup.

 Products and services

 Mozee's primary products are autonomous, electric vehicles designed for multi-passenger transportation, with a range of approximately 100 miles and capacity for up to 12 passengers.
 These vehicles are built for controlled speed areas and feature a mobile app for ride booking, route updates, and passenger information.
 The services aim to reduce traffic congestion and carbon emissions.
 In March 2025, one of its shuttles was spotted in downtown Austin, Texas, as reported by TechCrunch, highlighting its presence alongside other advanced vehicles like the Tesla Cybertruck.